mortezanabavi/FakeAccount/README.md

 # FakeAccount
-Dear Programmer; When i wrote this code , only god and i knew how it worked; Now only god knows it.
 This Script is used to create an fake account on https://waitlist.stackedinvest.com

 # installation